cisagov/ScubaGear/baselines/teams.md

 - N/A

 ### Implementation
-All the settings in this section are configured in the **Microsoft Teams admin
-    center**.

 #### MS.TEAMS.1.1v1 instructions:
 To ensure external participants do not have the ability to request control of the shared desktop or window in the meeting: